matt-harvey/civil-date-time/README.md

 A dedicated class, that omits timezone information by design, allows civil dates, times, and date-time pairings, to be represented cleanly and directly.

-For more use concrete cases for civil dates, times, and date-times, see [this](https://github.com/golang/go/issues/19700#issuecomment-557820096) comment in relation to a similar library proposed for Go.
+For additional concrete use cases for civil dates, times, and date-times, see [this](https://github.com/golang/go/issues/19700#issuecomment-557820096) comment in relation to a similar library proposed for Go.